 This post contains affiliate links.
+We're an Amazon affiliate.
 That means that we get small commissions for some items you buy through links in this post.
 And you don't get higher expenses that way.
-You're just helping out our blog to become even better.
-Thanks for that!

-Lately there is an impression that all hell is breaking loose out there on the streets.
-Of course when it comes to electric scooters.
+Lately, there is an impression that all hell is breaking loose on the streets.

 But what is the real story?